Egg Standards of Australia

-ESA replaces the current industry scheme, Egg Corp Assured (ECA), providing greater clarity and a more robust set of compliance standards that have been independently reviewed against current Australian customer and regulatory requirements.
+ESA provides a robust set of compliance standards that have been independently reviewed against current Australian retailer and regulatory requirements.

-ESA is structured into three levels to enable egg farmers to join the program at the level that best suits their business needs and customer requirements.
+The components are structured into multiple levels to enable adoption at a level that suits the farm business’ needs and customer requirements.

-- Level 2 – Core: An intermediate level suited to egg farmers with a more developed compliance system and record keeping procedures.
+- Level 2 – Core: An intermediate level suited to egg farmers with a more developed compliance system and record keeping procedures, to meet regulatory requirements.
 Egg farms certified at this level must be audited against both Level 1 and Level 2 compliance criteria.

 - Level 3 – Comprehensive: An advanced level suited to egg farmers with a fully developed compliance system and record keeping procedures, to meet the requirements of major retail customers.
 Egg farms certified at this level must be audited against all three levels of compliance criteria.

-The structure is aimed at encouraging broad industry participation and improved compliance outcomes as egg farmers transition through Level 1 and Level 2 over a two year period.
+The structure is aimed at encouraging broad industry participation, improved compliance outcomes and demonstrating continuous improvement as egg farmers transition through the Levels.

-There is no cost for an egg business to join the ESA program and access ESA resources.
-Once a business has implemented ESA and seeks certification, an annual $55.00 certification fee will be charged for each site.
-Egg farmers will also need to meet the actual cost of the annual compliance audit for each site.
+There is no cost for an egg business to join the ESA program and access ESA resources (available through your My AusEggs login).
+Once a business has implemented ESA and seeks certification, producers will need to cover the cost of the annual compliance audit for each site.

-Egg farmers will have a choice of four certification bodies to conduct their ESA audit.
+Egg producers have a choice of four certification bodies (SGS, BSI, AusQual and MXNS) to conduct their ESA audit.
 All ESA approved auditors have the appropriate qualifications and experience to conduct egg production audits.
 The consistency of audit process is closely monitored.

 Unannounced audits may be conducted under ESA, where a formal complaint has been made and Australian Eggs considers an audit is justified in order to maintain the integrity of the program.
 Under such circumstances, Australian Eggs will meet the full cost of the audit.